ballerina-platform/ballerina-dev-website/learn/guides/managing-dependencies.md

 * `1.2.3`, `1.2.4`, and `1.4.5` are compatible. `1.4.5` will be considered as the latest.
 * `1.2.3-alpha`, `1.2.3-alpha.2`, and `1.2.3-beta` are compatible and `1.2.3-beta` is considered as the latest.
 * `1.2.3-alpha`, `1.2.3-beta`, `1.2.4-alpha` are compatible and `1.2.4-alpha` is considered as the latest.
-* `1.0.0` and `2.0.0` are considered incompatible since the major version are different.
+* `1.0.0` and `2.0.0` are considered incompatible since the major versions are different.

-When building the dependency graph, if there are more than one version for a specific dependency, the versions are chosen as follows: if the versions are compatible, the latest version is picked if the versions are incompatible, an error will be thrown with a build failure
+When building the dependency graph, if there are more than one version for a specific dependency, the versions are chosen as follows: if the versions are compatible, the latest version is picked if the versions are incompatible, an error will be thrown with a build failure.

 For example, if one dependency in your package depends on the `1.0.0` version of the `ballerina/observe` package and another dependency depends on `0.9.0` of the same, the build will fail with the following error message.